This chocolate self saucing pudding is my childhood favorite dessert. I still use this recipe all the time, and it never fails to disappoint.

 - Bake in the preheated oven for 45 minutes.

 - When you’re pouring the boiling water over the pudding, you can use the back of a spoon to pour onto it.
 This method will help stop the water from digging up your cake mix and causing bits of it to float.

 - If you find the sauce tasted a bit too much like brown sugar, simply add more cocoa powder next time.
 Alternatively, you can reduce the brown sugar, but this might affect the thickness of the sauce.

 - Another variation you can try for this chocolate self-saucing pudding is to add chocolate chips.
 If you add chocolate chips to the cake mix, you will get nice gooey bits of chocolate throughout the pudding when it is finally cooked.
 The sauce will help prevent any of the chocolate from burning.

-This chocolate pudding while isn’t the easiest recipe around it certainly is an incredibly good tasting dessert.
-The best thing about it is that you can feed quite a few people from a single serve.
+While this chocolate pudding isn’t the easiest recipe around, it certainly is an incredibly good tasting dessert.
+The best thing about it is that you can feed quite a few people from a single-serve.

-You can make a self saucing chocolate pudding gluten free if you’re sensitive to gluten.
+You can make a self-saucing chocolate pudding gluten-free which is perfect if you’re sensitive to gluten.
 It’s very similar to this recipe but swaps out any of the ingredients containing gluten.

-If you have any feedback or variations on this chocolate self-saucing pudding recipe that you would like to share, then please drop us a comment below!
+If you have any feedback or variations on this chocolate self-saucing pudding recipe that you would like to share, then please leave us a comment below.